 To the best of our knowledge, the whole topic was initiated by H.~Brunn (1889), who in his habilitation thesis proved the following seminal theorem:

-\begin{theorem}[{\cite[IV.4]{brunn1889curven}}]\thlabel{thm:03} Let $K\subset\mathbb R^n$, $n\geq 3$, be a strictly convex body.
+\begin{theorem}[{\cite[IV.4]{brunn1889curven}}]\thlabel{thm:03} Let $K\subset\mathbb R^n$, $n\geq 3$, be a~strictly convex body.
 If all the intersections $K\cap H$ of $K$ with affine hyperplanes $H\in\Graff_{n-1}(\mathbb R^n)$ are centrally symmetric, then $K$ is an ellipsoid. \end{theorem}

-Actually, Brunn proved \thref{thm:03} only under additional implicit regularity assumption, which was relaxed much later by G.R.~Burton (1977) \cite[Theorem~2, Theorem~4]{Burton1977}.
-But even though Burton assumed that only the sections of sufficiently small diameter are centrally symmetric, it was still an open subset of all the sections of $K$.\\
+Actually, Brunn proved \thref{thm:03} only under an additional implicit regularity assumption, which was relaxed much later by G.R.~Burton (1977) \cite[Theorem~2, Theorem~4]{Burton1977}.
+But even though he assumed that only the sections of sufficiently small diameter are centrally symmetric, it was still an open subset of all the sections of $K$.\\

-Meanwhile, W.~Blaschke and G.~Hessenberg (1918) proved an analogous theorem about projections in a $3$-dimensional space \cite[(II)]{Blaschke1918}.
-The result was further developed by C.A.~Rogers (1965), who generalized it to arbitrary dimension.
-Unable to apply the theory of polar reciprocal convex bodies, he also gave a direct proof of the dual theorem:
+Meanwhile, W.~Blaschke and G.~Hessenberg (1918) proved an analogous theorem about projections in a~$3$-dimensional space \cite[(II)]{Blaschke1918}.
+The result was further developed by C.A.~Rogers (1965), who generalized it to arbitrary dimensions.
+Unable to apply the theory of polar reciprocal convex bodies, he also gave a~direct proof of the dual theorem:

-\begin{theorem}[{\cite[Theorem~4 and remark below]{Rogers1965}}]\thlabel{thm:01} Let $K\subset\mathbb R^n$, $n\geq 3$, be a convex body and let $p\in\Int K$ be an interior point of $K$.
+\begin{theorem}[{\cite[Theorem~4 and remark below]{Rogers1965}}]\thlabel{thm:01} Let $K\subset\mathbb R^n$, $n\geq 3$, be a~convex body and let $p\in\Int K$ be an interior point of $K$.
 If all the intersections $K\cap H$ of $K$ with affine hyperplanes $H\in\Gr_k(\mathbb R^n)+p$, $2\leq k\leq n$, are centrally symmetric, then $K$ itself is centrally symmetric. \end{theorem}

 Note that in \thref{thm:01}, we neither assume that $p$ is the center of symmetry for all the sections nor conclude that $p$ is the center of symmetry for $K$.
-Actually, Rogers called point $p$ a \emph{false center of symmetry} if $p$ is a pseudo-center but not a center of symmetry, and conjectured that the only $n$-dimensional convex bodies with a false center of symmetry are ellipsoids:
+Actually, Rogers called point $p$ a~\emph{false center of symmetry} if $p$ is a~pseudo-center but not a~center of symmetry, and conjectured that the only $n$-dimensional convex bodies with a~false center of symmetry are ellipsoids:

-\begin{theorem}[{False Center Theorem \cite[Conjecture]{Rogers1965}}]\thlabel{thm:11} Let $K\subset\mathbb R^n$, $n\geq 3$, be a convex body, and let $p\in\mathbb R^n$ be any point of the ambient space.
+\begin{theorem}[{False Center Theorem \cite[Conjecture]{Rogers1965}}]\thlabel{thm:11} Let $K\subset\mathbb R^n$, $n\geq 3$, be a~convex body, and let $p\in\mathbb R^n$ be any point of the ambient space.
 If all the intersections $K\cap H$ of $K$ with affine hyperplanes $H\in\Gr_{n-1}(\mathbb R^n)+p$ are centrally symmetric, then either $K$ is centrally symmetric with respect to the point $p$ or $K$ is an ellipsoid. \end{theorem}